fdevaulx/blockchain-playbook-dev/new-technology-integration/Outline.md

 * Use MDM to guide the structure of the data / asset to be stored in the Blockchain.

 Use Cases:
+* If you plan on analyzing the data on your blockchain or using metadata about it for other purposes, you should investigate an MDM strategy to make sure your data remains of a high quality.

 VENKAT KODUMUDI: